Festival Policies

 5. Physical or verbal harassment of the public or staff;

-2. All patrons must abide by all TELUS Convention Centre procedures, policies, and bylaws, as well as all local, provincial, and federal laws and bylaws.
+2. All patrons must abide by all venue procedures, policies, and bylaws, as well as all local, provincial, and federal laws and bylaws.

-3. Seating for events or in viewing rooms is first-come, first-served.
-Due to fire regulations, sitting in aisles and seating beyond the room’s capacity are not allowed, and Otafest is bound to strictly enforce this.
+4. Seating for events or in viewing rooms is first-come, first-served.
+Due to fire regulations, sitting in aisles and seating beyond the room’s capacity are not allowed, and Otafest must strictly enforce this.

-4. Alcohol is only permitted in designated areas within the Otafest festival space.
+5. Alcohol is only permitted in designated areas within the event space.
 No outside alcohol is permitted.

-5. Disruptive behaviours caused by intoxicating substances may lead to removal from the festival areas or revocation of wristbands.
-Patrons displaying outward signs of intoxication may be asked to leave festival areas until such time that they are no longer intoxicated.
+6. Disruptive behaviours caused by intoxicating substances may lead to removal from the event areas and/or revocation of admission.
+Patrons displaying outward signs of intoxication may be asked to leave event areas until such time that they are no longer intoxicated.

-6. Food and drinks are normally permitted during events and inside viewing rooms, but please clean up after yourself.
+7. Food and drinks are normally permitted, but please clean up after yourself.
 Please use available garbage bins to dispose of waste.
-Patrons will be informed if food or drinks are prohibited.
+Patrons will be informed if food or drinks are prohibited in a particular space.

-7. Talking out of turn during events or in viewing rooms is disruptive to other patrons.
-Please save your comments for outside the event or viewing room.
+8. Talking out of turn during programming sessions or in viewing rooms is disruptive to other patrons.
+Please save your comments for outside the session or viewing room.

-8. In the event that Earth faces imminent peril by an attacker (Saiyan or otherwise), all patrons must willingly lend their energy to any life-force powered attack used by an appointed defender of the planet for the purposes of protecting the Earth.
+9. In the event that Earth faces imminent peril by an attacker, Saiyan or otherwise, all patrons must willingly lend their energy to any life-force powered attack (e.g. a Spirit Bomb) used by an appointed defender of the planet for the purposes of protecting the Earth.

-9. Otafest has the right to modify, add, remove, supplement, amend, update, or revise any of its policies, without advanced notification to patrons by posting such revisions on the website, otafest.com.
+10. Otafest has the right to modify, add, remove, supplement, amend, update, or revise any of its policies, without advance notification to patrons by posting such revisions on the website, otafest.com.
 Revisions shall become effective immediately and apply to all patrons regardless of the date their admission was purchased.

-10. With respect to some Otafest events (such as cosplay contests) these policies may be temporarily overridden for participants of that event.
+11. With respect to some Otafest programming (such as cosplay contests) these policies may be temporarily overridden for participants of that particular session.
 The only persons that may authorize this override are:

 1. Otafest Chair,